borealbirds/mini-website-template/README.md

 # mini-website-template

-> A starting point for templating mini websited using R and Jekyll
+> A starting point for templating mini websites using R and Jekyll

 The `docs` folder gets deployed by GitHub pages, the [readme](docs/README.md) inside explains the Jekyll templating setup.